AJnsm/ajnsm.github.io/_posts/2024-02-09-antichains.md

 $$

-To identify what the information atoms are in terms of already known information quantities, we can interpret $I(\{X_1, \ldots, X_n\}; Y)$ as a function $I: A \to \mathbb{R}$, and then apply the Möbius inversion theorem to find the information atoms $\Pi(a; Y)$.
+To identify what the information atoms are in terms of already known information quantities, we can interpret $I(\\{X_1, \ldots, X_n\\}; Y)$ as a function $I: A \to \mathbb{R}$, and then apply the Möbius inversion theorem to find the information atoms $\Pi(a; Y)$.

 <br>

 The problem is that we don't have a closed form solution for the Möbius function on $A$.
 If we did, we could calculate arbitrary information atoms and pinpoint exactly which parts of a system show synergistic information processing.
 In addition, a brute-force calculation is very hard, as the number of antichains grows superexponentially with the number of variables.
-In fact, the number of antichains on a set of $n$ variables is given by the $n$'th Dedekind number (minus two).
-This list of the first few Dedekind numbers might give you an idea of [how incredibly fast this sequence grows](https://oeis.org/A000372): 	2, 3, 6, 20, 168, 7581, 7828354, 2414682040998, 56130437228687557907788.
+In fact, the number of antichains on a set of $n$ variables is given by the $n$'th Dedekind number (minus two), which is [a series](https://oeis.org/A000372) that grows so fast that only the first nine terms are known: 2, 3, 6, 20, 168, 7581, 7828354, 2414682040998, 56130437228687557907788, 286386577668298411128469151667598498812366.
+That last term was, in fact, [first calculated in 2023](https://www.uni-paderborn.de/en/news-item/123917).

 <br>